infotroph/efrhizo/efhrizo-log.md

 * One piece of information that still exists only on paper: row alignment of corn tubes.
 Added a `rowposition` column.
 In 2011, this was systematic: odd numbered tubes were in the row, even-numbered tubes were between them.
 * Created a new `rawdata/tube_replacements.csv` datasheet to track all tube replacements in one place: year replaced, offset before replacement, offset after replacement.
 My records on this are very poor, so will be incomplete, but will collect what I do know.
 Corn/soy replaced every year; won't include them here.
 * OK, now added 2011 offsets for tubes not replaced in 2011.
 2010 and 2011 offsets should now, to the extent I trust these measurements, be complete.
+* Copied incomplete 2014 offsets from `rawdata/rhizo-destructive-tubenotes.csv`.
+These were all measured in fall 2014 and I should go measure the rest, like, tomorrow.
+Added a "date" column to track this, went back and added that to 2010 and 2011 files as well.
+Exact measurement dates not known for 2011-03 numbers, but calling it the 14th -- that's the day we started and that's close enough.